Applications, Fees, and FAQs

 Do I need a permit?
 This inquiry is often avoided out of fear that the answer will be "yes."
 It is crucial that all property owners contact the respective department(s) to receive accurate information.
 The property owner is responsible to obtain all required permits.
 Please keep in mind we are here to help you throughout your projects.

 What are the fees associated with building permits?
 Each department has its own fee schedule.
-For example, the Building Division’s fees are determined as a percent of the total amount (in dollars) of labor and materials.
+For example, the Building Division’s fees are determined based on the square footage of the project.
 The Planning Division’s fees are above.

 Where are my property lines?
 There are two ways to locate your property lines.
 The first requires a metal detector and patience.
 If you property was recently platted (within the past 30 years) use the metal detector to find the property pins.
 On the other hand, hiring a Land Surveyor can be more accurate.
 These professionals analyze points, angles, and distances to precisely locate the property lines.